Pravargav/Amadeus/English/grammar/active-passive-assertive.md

 3) changed -> was/were changed

-Ex - We were beaten up by police.
+a) We were beaten up by police.

+b) The rock was broken by the king.

 1) take -> is/are taken